spacing spacing spacing

 Now, the spiritual counsels on this website aren’t really things you have to do, they are things that any soul in love with God would desperately want to do.
 Why?
 Because self-restraint helps to lift the psychological defenses that prevent God’s graces from sinking into us; with those defenses stripped away, the living waters of salvation can finally reach our thirsty souls.
 So it’s simple: the more you restrain your desire for self-satisfaction and complacency, the more your soul grows in holiness.

-For example, if you can’t keep all of the Liturgy of the Hours, then say just the Evening Prayer when you get home from work, instead of watching TV to calm your nerves.
-If you can’t throw away your TV completely, then cut away one hour of viewing each day and pray the Rosary during that time.
-If you can’t eat simple vegetarian foods for every meal, then at least avoid meat on Wednesdays and Fridays, the traditional fasting days.
-If you can’t do without make-up every day, then do without it at least on Sundays.
+For example, if you can’t keep all of the Liturgy of the Hours, then say just the Evening Prayer when you get home from work—and do it with the understanding that prayer is protection from evil.
+If you can’t throw away your TV completely, then cut away one hour of viewing each day—and do it with the understanding that entertainment is an opening to evil influence.
+If you can’t eat simple vegetarian foods for every meal, then at least avoid meat on Wednesdays and Fridays, the traditional fasting days—and do it with the understanding that gluttony is an opening to evil influence.
+If you can’t do without make-up every day, then do without it at least on Sundays—and do it with the understanding that vanity and pride are openings to evil influence.
 And so on.
 Just do what you can; as your ability to love begins to grow, your ability to do things for the sake of love will also grow.

 With Trials as a Teacher